hugoduncan/criterium/README.md

 ## Measurement Overhead Estimation

-Criterium will automatically estimate a time for it's measurement overhead.
+Criterium will automatically estimate a time for its measurement overhead.
 The estimate is normally made once per session, and is available in the `criterium.core/extimated-overhead-cache` var.